-The All Souls Caring Network works with Rev. Dr. Susan Newman Moore, Associate Minister for Pastoral Care and Counseling, to provide a supportive presence to members undergoing stressful life challenges.
+The All Souls Caring Network provides a supportive presence to members undergoing stressful life challenges.
 Because it is sometimes difficult to ask for help, the Caring Network relies upon our entire congregation to identify and communicate the needs of our members.
 We hope to serve as examples of how we care for one in another in our community, while encouraging each member to strive to be such a presence in his or her own church group.
 Members and friends are often the first responders to one another’s pastoral care needs by listening, offering words of care, and stepping up to help.

 As we are not a social work agency, our church volunteers can provide only short-term support with the following:

 - Prepare or deliver a meal or groceries